Rowland Hill: Legacy and commemorations

-In London a bronze statue by Edward Onslow Ford, also made in 1881, stands in King Edward Street.
+In London a bronze statue by Edward Onslow Ford, also made in 1881, stands outside the King Edward Building (formerly London's principal Post Office) in King Edward Street.
 There is a large sculpture in Dalton Square, Lancaster, The Victoria Monument, depicting eminent Victorians and Rowland Hill is included.

 There are at least two marble busts of Hill, also unveiled in 1881.
 One, by W. D. Keyworth, Jr., is in St Paul's Chapel, Westminster Abbey.
 Another, by William Theed, is in Albert Square, Manchester.

 In recognition of his contributions to the development of the modern postal system, Rowland Hill is commemorated at the Universal Postal Union, the UN agency charged with regulating the international postal system.
 His name appears on one of the two large meeting halls at the UPU headquarters in Bern, Switzerland.

 At Tottenham, north London, there is now a local history museum at Bruce Castle (where Hill lived during the 1840s) including some relevant exhibits.

-In Adelaide, capital of South Australia, both Hill Street, North Adelaide and Rowland Place in the city centre are named in his honour.
+In Adelaide, the capital of South Australia, both Hill Street, North Adelaide and Rowland Place in the city centre are named in his honour.

 The Rowland Hill Awards, started by the Royal Mail and the British Philatelic Trust in 1997, are annual awards for philatelic "innovation, initiative and enterprise."

 In 1882 the Post Office instituted the Rowland Hill Fund for postal workers, pensioners and dependents in need.
 The Rowland Hill Memorial Fund of Ireland was founded for Ireland in 1928, to help serving or retired staff and their dependents, for the former Department of Posts and Telegraphs and continues to serve the reorganised companies An Post and eircom.
 The fund assists more than 300 people annually.